PRICKLY PEAR GUN CLUB

 Nathan Scott – Nathan has been around guns since he can remember.
 His father always taught him to respect guns and use safety when handling them.
 Nathan enjoys shooting and hunting.
 He believes that guns are vital to our safety and are good recreation.
 He believes that everyone needs to be educated on gun safety.

-The goal of SHPDT Pistol Shooting Club is to help shooters become educated in safe handling of firearms and to provide a place for practicing the things they learn in order to hone their shooting abilities.
+The goal of PRICKLY PEAR GUN CLUB is to help shooters become educated in safe handling of firearms and to provide a place for practicing the things they learn in order to hone their shooting abilities.

-At the present time, the range is a pistol only range.
-It offers a secure and safe environment by providing a more than adequate backstop to contain the bullets and an on duty NRA Certified Range Safety Officer.
+The club offers a secure and safe environment by providing a more than adequate backstop to contain the bullets and an on-duty Certified Range Safety Officer.

-We are family oriented and also desire to provide a place for good family shooting activities.
-We hold classes and special shooting events for all age groups and customize shooting classes for groups, such as families, Church groups, senior citizens, etc. Future plans include the addition of a picnic area and walking track as time and finances permit.
+We are family oriented and also desire to provide a place for family shooting activities.
+We hold classes and special shooting events for all age groups and customize shooting classes for groups, such as families, Church groups, senior citizens, etc.

-The name of this organization will be SHPDT Pistol Shooting Club.
+The name of this organization will be PRICKLY PEAR GUN CLUB.

-- Anyone 21 years of age and over may become a member of SHPDT Pistol Shooting Club upon completion of the club application, payment of the usual initiation fees, a valid FOID card (if an Illinois citizen), and proof of having completed a handgun shooting safety course such as, Concealed Carry, NRA pistol, etc.
+- Anyone 21 years of age and over may become a member of PRICKLY PEAR GUN CLUB upon completion of the club application, payment of the usual initiation fees.
+A valid FOID card (if an Illinois citizen), and proof of having completed a handgun shooting safety course such as, Concealed Carry, NRA pistol, etc. One may also qualify by completing the club safety training program, which is offered by the club trainers and CRSOs.
+The course is 10 to 15 minutes long (depending on skill level of the shooter), and can be taken any time prior to shooting.
+An outline of the course is included at the end of this document, or upon request from the club president.

 - Family memberships may be obtained at a discount from the individual fees and dues.
-However, the principal membership holder must meet the qualifications listed in item 1 above.
-When their children reach 21 years of age they will be obligated to obtain their own membership.
+However, the principal membership holder must meet the qualifications listed in item “1” above.
+When their children reach 21 years of age, they will then be obligated to obtain their own membership.

 - All fees are subject to change; however, any changes will only take effect on April 1st of each year.
 Members will be notified of any change prior to the time of membership renewal of each year.

-- Safety of life and property will be the number one priority of SHPDT Pistol Shooting Club.
-Any member whose conduct shall be decided, by a majority vote of the Advisory Council, to have been dangerous, reckless or injurious to the interests and welfare of the organization and after having been cautioned by the on-duty RSO or other members, but refused to comply, shall be subject to expulsion from the organization.
-Upon a determination that a member’s conduct warrants expulsion, a Special Meeting of the Advisory Council shall be called upon two weeks notice, giving the alleged offender an opportunity to be heard in his defense or in mitigation.
+Safety of life and property will be the number one priority of PRICKLY PEAR GUN CLUB.
+Any member whose conduct shall be decided, by a majority vote of the Executive Council, to have been dangerous, reckless or injurious to the interests and welfare of the organization and after having been cautioned by the on-duty RSO or other members, but refused to comply, shall be subject to expulsion from the organization.
+Upon a determination that a member’s conduct warrants expulsion, a Special Meeting of the Executive Council shall be called upon two weeks notice, giving the alleged offender an opportunity to be heard in his defense or in mitigation.
 Following such opportunity, the Council shall vote by ballot whether to terminate membership.

-- The Advisory Committee along with the CRSOs will hold the duties of helping to construct the Constitution, rules, and regulations of the SHPDT Pistol Shooting Club.
+- The Executive Council will hold the duty of helping to construct the Constitution, rules, and regulations of the PRICKLY PEAR GUN CLUB.
 They may also be called upon to aid in amendments and making decisions in other matters that affect the club or club members.
+CRSO members may also be called upon to aid in amending the Constitution as the Council sees fit.

-- In the event of dissolution of SHPDT Pistol Shooting Club, all assets will remain with the property owner.
-No club member or officer will hold any rights to the property or accounts of SHPDT Pistol Shooting Club.
+- In the event of dissolution of PRICKLY PEAR GUN CLUB, all assets, property, and equipment will remain with the property owners.
+No club member, officer, or anyone associated with the Club will hold any rights to the Club’s assets.

-- In the event the club is dissolved, the yearly dues of current members in good standing at the time of dissolution will be refunded according to the number of months remaining in that year.
+- In the event the club is dissolved, the yearly dues of members in good standing at the time of dissolution will be refunded to the members according to the number of months left in that fiscal year, which runs from April 1st to April 1st, starting at the 1st of the month following dissolution.

 This space is for emergency amendments to the Constitution and Standard Operating Procedures.

-The three “NRA Fundamental Rules for Safe Gun Handling” and the eight “NRA Rules for Using and Storing Guns” will be the basis for the rules and regulations on the property of SHPDT Pistol Shooting Club.
+The three “NRA Fundamental Rules for Safe Gun Handling” and the eight “NRA Rules for Using and Storing Guns” will be the basis for the rules and regulations on the property of PRICKLY PEAR GUN CLUB.
 All members and guests will be expected to abide by these rules

 - Members using the range must be familiar with and obey all Local, State and Federal firearms laws.

-- Members using the range must be familiar with and obey all range rules of SHPDT Pistol Shooting Club.
+- Members using the range must be familiar with and obey all range rules of PRICKLY PEAR GUN CLUB.
 It is understandable that mistakes happen and especially with new shooters there is a learning curve.
 The RSO on duty is experienced at watching for these things and is there to assist shooters in understanding and obeying the rules.
 If you have any questions regarding the rules, it is to the best interest of all involved to consult with the RSO on duty.

 - Know where others are at all times.
 Shooting properly requires concentration on one’s safe gun handling.
 Part of safe handling is being aware of others in the vicinity and being sure they are not in harm’s way.